 A 2014 mouse study Concluded that watermelon’s diuretic action might be as effective as that of For individuals with excess fluid.
 Never stop taking a prescription diuretic without Talking to your health care provider.

-Take a look at a few of our watermelon recipes below.
+Take a look at a few of our watermelon juice recipes for weight loss below.

 - Combine watermelon with a few hot and salty ingredients for a refreshing twist, courtesy of the simple and fast gazpacho recipe.